About the Show

 Episode 1 - The Forgotten Gunners of WWI

-Golfers at a popular East Midlands golf club now know that a huge wooded bank beside their fairway is a rather special area of 'rough'.
-Time Team's experts discovered, that 90 years ago it was a machine gun firing range - and buried in the bank are tens of thousands of spent bullets.
+Golfers at a popular East Midlands golf club now know that a huge wooded bank beside their fairway is a rather special area of 'rough', an old machine gun firing range

 Episode 2 - Brancaster

-Tony and the Team uncover their largest ever range and number of items from Roman Britain, and undertake their most ambitious geophysics project to date.
+Time Team returns, starting with an episode featuring the Team's largest ever range and number of items from Roman Britain and their most ambitious geophysics project to date

 Episode 3 - A Capital Hill